microsoft/microsoft-ui-xaml-specs/active/teachingtip/TeachingTipSpec.md

 ### Recommendations
 * Tips are impermanent and should not contain information or options that are critical to the experience of an application.
 * Try to avoid showing teaching tips too often.
 Teaching tips are most likely to each recieve individual attention when they are staggered throughout long sessions or across multiple sessions.
-* Keep tips succint and their topic clear.
+* Keep tips succinct and their topic clear.
 Research shows users, on average, only read 3-5 words and only comprehend 2-3 words before deciding whether to interact with a tip.

 # API Notes